ZL-Li/Gits/README.md

 ### gits-init

-The gits-init command creates an empty Gits repository. gits-init creates a directory named .gits, which will use to store the repository.
-It produces an error message if this directory already exists. gits-init also creates initial files or directories inside .gits.
+The gits-init command creates an empty Gits repository.
+gits-init creates a directory named .gits, which will be used to store the repository.
+It produces an error message if this directory already exists.
+gits-init also creates initial files or directories inside .gits.
 For example:

 ```